-This is a true story of a man who saw UFOs as an ex-air traffic controller of Japan Air Self-Defense Force (JASDF) and a comet hunter.
+This is a true story of a man who reported amazing UFO sightings as an air traffic controller of Japan Air Self-Defense Force (JASDF).

 Perseid meteor, originating from Comet Swift-Tuttle, from the ISS

 Before the rediscovery, it was predicted that the Comet Swift-Tuttle would return between 1979 and 1983, but it didn’t show up.

 In 1990-1992, comet hunters around the world usually calculated cometary orbits using a computer and spotted a comet on a photographic plate.